Alan Mannus: Linfield

 At the start of the 2005–06 season, Mannus' performance against Rangers in a friendly match was praised by both managers, David Jeffrey and Alex McLeish, with suggestions that he should turn professional.
 He played in both legs of the first qualifying round of the UEFA Cup against FK Ventspils, as Linfield went through away goal.
 However, Mannus played in both legs of the second qualifying round of the UEFA Cup against Halmstads BK, as the club loss 5–3 on aggregate.
 Following Linfield's elimination from the tournament, he stated the club's aim was to win four trophies this season.
 Mannus helped the club dominate the league at the start of the season that saw them at the top of the table.
-He helped Linfield kept three consecutive clean sheets in the league between 22 October 2005 and 5 November 2005.
+He helped Linfield keep three consecutive clean sheets in the league between 22 October 2005 and 5 November 2005.
 On 10 December 2005, Mannus helped the club win their first trophy of the season by beating Glentoran 3–0 to win the Irish League Cup.
 The second half of the season saw him kept five consecutive clean sheets in the league between 2 January 2006 and 4 February 2006.
 He helped Linfield win their second trophy of the season by beating Ballymena United 2–1 to win the County Antrim Shield.
 By March, Mannus have started forty–seven matches for the club so far in the 2005–06 season.
 He later helped the club win their third trophy of the season by beating Armagh City 1–0 win to win the league title on 18 March 2006.
 Mannus helped Linfield win their fourth trophy of the season, successfully fulfilling his target by beating Glentoran 2–1 to win the Irish Cup.
 At the end of the 2005–06 season, he finished the season by making fifty–seven appearances, kept thirty–one clean sheets and conceded forty–one times.